-I'm always suspicious with popular restaurants on Tripadvisor.
+I'm always suspicious of popular restaurants on Tripadvisor.

 I had terrible experiences in the past and, even if it's an essential tool to make our food tours in Bologna known, I don't trust it that much.

 That's probably the reason why it took me so long to visit Trattoria di Via Serra, #1 restaurant in Bologna on Tripadvisor.